by: Rev. Ed Schneider

 - the obvious proof of a Divine calling.

-What is also sadly humorous is when good intended folks, without having any clue what it actually takes to successfully launch a new congregation encouraging someone to begin the journey without having a shred of evidence they have the competency, capacity and divine “call” to experience the desired outcome they are seeking to birth.
+What is also sadly humorous is when good intended folks, without having any clue what it actually takes to successfully launch a new congregation encourage someone to begin the journey without having a shred of evidence they actually have the requisite competency, capacity and divine “call” to successfully produce the desired outcome they are seeking to birth.

 I can’t begin to tell you how many good intended and yet remarkably mislead individuals equate starting a small group bible study with founding a church.
 They are two totally different things entirely.